freshworks/memoize_until/README.md

 gem install memoize_until
 > irb
 irb:> require 'memoize_until'
-irb:> MemoizeUntil.day(:default) do
+irb:> result = MemoizeUntil.day(:default) do
-irb:> 	PerformSomeComplexOperation
+irb:> 	# PerformSomeComplexOperation
-irb:> end
-irb:> # memoizes(until the end of the day) and returns the result of #PerformSomeComplexOperation
+irb:> end # memoizes(until the end of the day) and returns the result of #PerformSomeComplexOperation irb:> p result.inspect
 ```

 The default API that the gem provides is: `MemoizeUntil#min, MemoizeUntil#hour, MemoizeUntil#day, MemoizeUntil#week, MemoizeUntil#month` with `default` purposes(keys).